 Anthony believes the key to a successful shoot is solid preparation, keeping yourself open to collaboration, and above all, having a sense of humor.

-He's lived on the Westside of Los Angeles his entire life, as well as spending a considerable amount of time in Africa, Asia, the Americas, and the South Pacific.
+He's lived on the Westside of Los Angeles his entire life, but has spent a considerable amount of time in Africa, Asia, the Americas, and the South Pacific.
 An avid scuba diver, he's as equally comfortable shooting underwater as on land.

 Since 1987 he's worked out of a studio in a converted bakery building on the edge of Culver City and LA.
 It's one of the few remaining studios left in the area, and it's a great location for studio work and a good base for location.
 As photography evolves and motion increasingly takes a bigger role in his work the studio is able to provide the ideal facility for whatever project comes up.